samuelobe/samuelobe/README.md

 - 🔭 I’m currently working on Flutter ShuttleTracker
 - 🌱 I’m currently learning React Native
 - 💬 Ask me about anything, I am happy to help!
-- 📫 Feel free to email me if you have any questions
 - ⚡ Fun fact: I've seen every episode of every Star Trek series

 ### My GitHub Stats